Ging Gang Goolie: Versions

-In 1926, the probably earliest commercial record with a version of Ging Gang, Kinkan, was recorded in New York by the Columbia Phonograph Company: an arrangement for male choir Kinkan-Halvan, with Gleeklubben in Brooklyn and the musical group Lyran.
-The second part, "Halvan", is a drinking song from the 1860s.
+Probably the earliest commercial recording of the song, entitled "Kinkan" and performed by the Lyran and Gleeklubben societies of New York, was released by the Columbia Phonograph Company in 1926.

 In 1969, a version was recorded by British comedic group The Scaffold.
 Released as a single, "Gin Gan Goolie" reached number 38 on the UK Singles Chart.

-In 1991 Dorothy Unterschutz, a Canadian Scout Leader from Edmonton, wrote a dramatization of the song in the form of a tale named "The Great Grey Ghost Elephant".
-It was published in Scouts Canada's The Leader magazine in the 1991 June–July Issue (p.
+In 1991 Dorothy Unterschutz, a Scout Leader from Edmonton, Canada, wrote a dramatization of the song in the form of a tale named "The Great Grey Ghost Elephant".
+It was published in Scouts Canada's The Leader magazine in the 1991 June–July issue (p.
 7).